bhontz/ThunkableIdeaExchange/README.md

 listener to continually update our scnView's underlying data.  scnView offers simple left and right navigation which supports "paging" through each of the saved ideas.
 You'll note that we have added some wait blocks within scnView's blocks.
-Asynchronous calls to databases or APIs often need a little time to grab the data before executing the remaining code blocks, and one way of supporting this within Thunkable is to add wait blocks.
-Alternatively, you test for the population of a variable you'd hope to get back from the database (or API) call within a loop, breaking out of the loop once data was populated.
+Asynchronous calls to databases (or APIs) often need a little time to grab the data before executing the remaining code blocks, and one way of supporting this within Thunkable is to add wait blocks.
+Alternatively, you can set up a loop and test for the population of a variable you'd hope to get back from the database (or API), breaking out of the loop once that data has been populated.

 Thunkable's List Viewer would be an alternative means of displaying the ideas on scnView, in particular if we elected to enter and store a menu title property in addition to the content property.
-You could display all slides menu properties within the List Viewer, and clicking on any list item would then display the content property of the selected slide.
+You could display all of the slide's menu properties within the List Viewer, and clicking on an individual list item would display the content property of the selected slide.

 #### Conclusion

-I hope that this app will be of use to Thunkable users considering how to manage data from multiple users with their app.
+I hope that this app example will be of use to Thunkable users considering how to manage data from multiple users with their app.
 Please feel free to share comments as repo issues or discussions.

-In addition to including the Thunkable project [link here](https://x.thunkable.com/copy/a5b21dfaeade0896a5f64ff1957224e2), note that this repo includes screenshots of the code blocks underlying scnLogin, scnChallenge, scnNew, and scnView as mentioned within, in the event that the Thunkable project link has expired.
+In addition to including the Thunkable project [link here](https://x.thunkable.com/copy/a5b21dfaeade0896a5f64ff1957224e2), note that this repo includes screenshots of the design and code blocks comprising scnLogin, scnChallenge, scnNew, and scnView as mentioned within, in the event that the Thunkable project link has expired.